How To Make Money Blogging to Pay for Travel

 So let’s talk about blogging for real cash.
 Again, there are a couple of options.
 You can write for others or write for yourself.

-Personally, I think it’s more sustainable to write for yourself.
-You can sell advertising against your own writing well into the future.
+I think it’s more sustainable to write for yourself.
+You can sell advertising against your writing well into the future.
 Whereas writing for someone else, once you hand it over, that’s the end of it.
-There are a few exceptions, such as platforms where you can paid ongoing ad commissions and writing for others to market your own blog, but let’s stick to blogging for yourself.
+There are a few exceptions, such as platforms where you can pay ongoing ad commissions and writing for others to market your blog, but let’s stick to blogging for yourself.